-Hive provides a great interface to the user to access and perform an operation on the data in the form of a table it provides great optimization techniques to make performance better.
-It’s very challenging to make the query faster with big data and believe me, it matters in a production environment.
+Hive provides a great interface to the user to access and perform an operation on the data in the form of a table.
+It provides great optimization techniques to make performance better.
+It’s very challenging to make the query faster with big data and believe me, and it matters in a production environment.
 In the backend, the compiler converts HQL query into map-reduce jobs and then submitted to Hadoop framework for executions.
-Hadoop components like Hive, Hbase, Pig, etc all support the Linux environment.
+Hadoop components like Hive, Hbase, Pig, etc. all support the Linux environment.
 Therefore, it is recommended to have a Linux operating system on your device.
-Apache Hadoop is a collection of the framework that allows for the processing of big data distributed across the cluster.
+Apache Hadoop is a collection of the framework that allows for processing big data distributed across the cluster.

 Anyhow you can always have a solution to your question that maybe sooner than later.